arthurfurlan/arthurfurlan.org/source/_posts/2009-12-02-clearing-the-screen-with-ipython.markdown

 title: "Clearing the screen with IPython"
 date: 2009-12-02 12:20
 comments: true
-categories: python, ipython, bash, shell, clear
+categories: python ipython bash shell clear
 ---
-Some time ago I [changed my default shell to use IPython](#) instead of Bash.
+Some time ago I [changed my default shell to use IPython](/using-ipython-as-your-default-shell/) instead of Bash.
 The [IPython](http://ipython.org) is a really great as a shell and IMHO has great advantages but for those who, like me, are completely addicted to the `clear` command, the IPython's clear is a huge disadvantage.